Databus Logo

 Sound Familiar?

-The library problems every college librarian knows
+The library headaches every college librarian knows

 • Web OPAC lets students search from anywhere — hostel, home, or phone